We Need Your Support!

 Get a glimpse of Ancient Athens in the Metro

 Athens brims with archaeological sites and historical monuments.
 But perhaps one place where you wouldn’t expect to come across ancient artifacts is the metro.
-While the metro was being built, a wide array of archaeological finds were uncovered in the building sites.
+While the metro was being built, many archaeological finds were uncovered in the building sites.

 Instead of adding those to the collections of the city’s museums, local authorities had the brilliant idea of displaying them inside the busiest metro stations such as Syntagma, Acropolis, Panepistimio, and Monastiraki, to name a few.